All entries for Friday 21 January 2005

 If consumers demand the absolute minimum price for an item, manufacturers will seek to cut corners to produce their budget model.
 This breaks down after a year, or 6 months, but hey, it's cheaper to throw it away and buy a new one than get the old one repaired.

-Now you're in a situation where people are happy to buy the latest model of this item, use it for a short period of time and then throw it away.
 Even if you could set up a multi-multi-million pound scheme to recycle all of the materials, you've still lost the resources consumed in producing the energy to manufacture the product in the first place.